Unidata/tds/docs/devguide/src/site/pages/thredds/ThreddsConfigRef.md

 * `allowRemote`: a value of `true` enables the WMS service for datasets available from a remote server.
 * `paletteLocationDir`: optionally specify the location of the directory containing your own palette files, by specifying the directory where they are contained.
-  If the directory location starts with a `/`, the path is absolute, otherwise it is relative to `${tds.content.root.path}/thredds/`.
-  If you don't specify it, or specify it incorrectly, the default palettes will be used, which are in the war file under `WEB-INF/palettes`.
+  If you don't specify it, or specify it incorrectly, the [default palettes supplied with edal-java](https://reading-escience-centre.gitbooks.io/ncwms-user-guide/content/04-usage.html#getmap){:target="_blank"} will be used.
 * `maxImageWidth`: the maximum image width in pixels that this WMS service will return.
 * `maxImageHeight`: the maximum image height in pixels that this WMS service will return.